sharpedavid/moh-hnclient-v2-PoC/README.md

 This project also includes applications that mock out dependencies:
  - `mock-point-of-service`: a point of service application that sends an HL7v2 message over MLLP.
- - `mock-hnsecure`: a resource endpoint that will receive the secure message and validate the access token.
+ - `mock-hnsecure`: a resource endpoint that receives a message and validates the access token.

 # Set-up